gaosuo/gaosuo.github.io/_pages/about.md

 Academic Activities
 ------
+Served as a reviewer for over 30 SCI journals

 Reviewer of IEEE Transactions on Circuits and Systems for Video Technology

 Reviewer of IEEE Transactions on Dependable and Secure Computing